DaniKoza/DaniKoza/README.md

 About to graduate B.Sc software engineering studies, specializing in Java programing technologies and mobile apps development.<br>
 More tools and skills purchased during the studies are listed in the **toolbox** below.<br>

-Currently Looking for a junior software R&D position.
+Currently Looking for a junior software development position.

 ---